Model

 If you would like to know how the SCP model can be applied to your business, please use the contact form below.

-Looks like this field is required.
-Please make sure your full name has more than 3 characters in it.
-If not, consider changing your name for a real one like Albus Percival Wulfric Brian Dumbledore; but a little shorter — not more than 36 characters.
+This field is required.
+Please make sure your first name has more than 3 characters in it.
+Add some if you must.
+If not, consider changing your name for a real one like Albus Percival Wulfric Brian Dumbledore, but slightly shorter — not more than 36 characters.

-Looks like this field is required.
-Please make sure your full name has more than 3 characters in it.
-If not, consider changing your name for a real one like Albus Percival Wulfric Brian Dumbledore; but a little shorter — not more than 36 characters.
+This field is required.
+Please make sure your last name has more than 3 characters in it.
+Add some if you must.
+If not, consider changing your name for a real one like Albus Percival Wulfric Brian Dumbledore, but slightly shorter — not more than 36 characters.

-Looks like this field is required.
-If you do not have a company, just put the "-" or "NA" in the field above.
-Don't use more than 50 characters - we are picky.
+This field is required.
+If you do not work at a firm, just put the "-" or "NA" in the field above.
+Don't use more than 50 characters — we are picky.

 Oh-oh, something is wrong.
 Perhaps the name of the website is too short.
 More than three letters should do it.